AlexandreDdaCosta/olympus/README.md

 Notice that, for this procedure to work, the user's **originating** server (not olympus) **MUST** be running *ssh-agent*.
-It's common for a modern operating system to automatically start ssh-agent when a user opens a shell window from a GUI interface.
-On the first ssh attempt, ssh-agent will ask for and save the passphrase associated with the ssh key pair.
-This passphrase entry typically lasts at least as long as the user is logged into the origin server.
+It's common for a modern operating system to automatically start *ssh-agent* when a user opens a shell window from a GUI interface.
+On the first ssh attempt, *ssh-agent* will ask for and save the passphrase associated with the ssh key pair.
+This passphrase entry typically lasts at least as long as the user is logged into the originating server.

 This set-up needs to be done only once.
 But, in order to push code to Github, there are a few more steps.